Kentucky: Etymology

-A third theory states that the name Kentucky may be a corruption of the word Catawba, in reference to the Catawba people who inhabited Kentucky.

 History

 Native American settlement

-It is not known exactly when the first humans arrived in what is now Kentucky.
-Based on the evidence in other regions, humans were likely living in Kentucky prior to 10,000 BCE, but "archaeological evidence of their occupation has yet to be documented".
+The first archaeological evidence of human occupation of Kentucky is approximately 9500 BCE, and it was Clovis culture, primitive hunter-gatherers with stone tools.
 Around 1800 BCE, a gradual transition began from a hunter-gatherer economy to agriculturalism.
-Around 900 CE, a Mississippian culture took root in western and central Kentucky; by contrast, a Fort Ancient culture appeared in eastern Kentucky.
+Around 900 CE, a Mississippian culture took root in western and central Kentucky and a Fort Ancient culture appeared in eastern Kentucky.
 While the two had many similarities, the distinctive ceremonial earthwork mounds constructed in the former's centers were not part of the culture of the latter.
-Fort Ancient settlements depended largely on corn, beans, and squash, and practiced a system of agriculture that prevented ecological degradation by rotating crops, burning sections of forest to create ideal habitat for wild game, relocating villages every 10-30 years, and continually shifting the location of fields to maintain plots of land in various stages of ecological succession.
+Fort Ancient settlements depended largely on corn, beans, and squash, and practiced a system of agriculture that prevented ecological degradation by rotating crops, burning sections of forest to create ideal habitat for wild game, relocating villages every 10–30 years, and continually shifting the location of fields to maintain plots of land in various stages of ecological succession.

-In about the 10th century, the Kentucky native people's variety of corn became highly productive, supplanting the Eastern Agricultural Complex, and replaced it with a maize-based agriculture in the Mississippian era.
+In about the 10th century, the Kentucky native people's variety of corn became highly productive, supplanting the Eastern Agricultural Complex and replacing it with maize-based agriculture in the Mississippian era.
+As of the 16th century, what became Kentucky was home to tribes from diverse linguistic groups.
+The Kispoko, an Algonquian-speaking tribe, controlled much of the interior of the state.

 French explorers in the 17th century documented numerous tribes living in Kentucky until the Beaver Wars in the 1670s; however, by the time that European colonial explorers and settlers began entering Kentucky in greater numbers in the mid-18th century, there were no major Native American settlements in the region.

-As of the 16th century, what became Kentucky was home to tribes from diverse linguistic groups.
-The Kispoko, an Algonquian-speaking tribe controlled much of the interior of the state.

 The Chickasaw had territory up to the confluence of Mississippi and Ohio rivers.
 During a period known as the Beaver Wars (1640–1680), another Algonquian tribe called the Maumee, or Mascouten was chased out of southern Michigan.
 The vast majority of them moved to Kentucky, pushing the Kispoko east and war broke out with the Tutelo of North Carolina and Virginia that pushed them further north and east.
 The Maumee were closely related to the Miami from Indiana.
 Later, the Kispoko merged with the Shawnee, who migrated from the east and the Ohio River valley.